Jackson Mthembu Biography, Age, Wife, Children, Education, Career, Covid-19 Death -Pindula

 Children

-The number and names of Mthembu's children are unknown at the moment.
+The number of Mthembu's children are unknown but his daughter Thuli Mthembu spoke at his funeral on behalf of her siblings.[2]

 Education